WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness

 \subsection{Offline validation and ablation}

 We performed ablation studies with offline validation to quantify how well the traversability predictions are improved with temporal and geometric voxel fusion.
-We split the dataset in two parts containing 70\% and 30\% of the data.
+We split the dataset into two parts containing 70\% and 30\% of the data.
 The first split was used to train the network model, and the second for offline validation.
 Table \ref{tab:network-baselines} summarizes the results for three variations of our network model.
-For each baseline, we trained three random weight initialization (in exception of the ResNet34 pre-trained weights), and averaged the obtained results.
-The reported results are the average error across the three initialization for the best validation epoch, where the error is calculated as the average of the absolute error between the predicted traversability and experienced traversability for a given navigated path.
-We found that the use of depth fusion in the form of voxels and temporal aggregation improved the traversability prediction and so we used this method for all the experiments on the robot.
+For each baseline, we trained three random weight initializations (except for the ResNet34 pre-trained weights) and averaged the obtained results.
+The reported results are the average error across the three initializations for the best validation epoch, where the error is calculated as the average of the absolute error between the predicted traversability and experienced traversability (labels created by the RHE) for a given navigated path.
+According to table \ref{tab:network-baselines}, the depth fusion in the form of voxels and temporal aggregation provides the lowest prediction error, and therefore, we used this method for all the subsequent experiments.